Trailer: WM resin & 3D printed

 The small base it is currently sat on is an unpainted WIP for

-another 8 ton cargo variant I am currently building and is just a
+another 8 ton cargo variant I am currently building, and is just a

 convenient surface to take some pics of progress so far.

-didn't come with the kit.
+A few areas that I really should have updated during the build stage but didn't!
+As already mentioned the two front vision ports have interior armoured vision blocks that didn't come with the kit.
 I had closed up the cab before I realised.
 Likewise, the seven grooves on the sprocket face should not be present and I forgot to address this too before paint.
+An interior handle was added to the open cab door

 No comments: